 All TDR registered breeding dogs are:

 - Humble beginnings started when breeders in the 1980s wanted to create wolfy looking dogs who were also great family dogs.
-They started by crossing Siberian Huskies, Alaskan Malamutes, and German Shepherd mixes.
+They started by crossing Siberian Huskies, Alaskan Malamutes, and German Shepherds, along with other mixes.

 - A small group of dedicated breeders continued adding more dogs into the genepool and in 1988 called the breed Northern Inuit; thus forming the Northern Inuit Society.